 Does Solar Thermal Work in Winter?

-A solar thermal system will provide you with some hot water during the winter months however it will be a lot less efficient than it is over the summer.
+Yes, a solar thermal system does work in winter.
+However it will be a lot less efficient than it is over the summer.
 For this reason you will likely need to rely more heavily on your boiler, immersion heater or other backup water heating system as the solar thermal installation will not be contributing the same ratio of your homes hot water.

 Why is solar thermal less effective in winter?